See one, two, or all three plays for free in a special presentation series this August.

 BY PETER HOWARD

 HORIZON LINE tells a story of conflicting impulses and loyalties in the life of an impressionable young man.
 Danny loves art and yearns to create a happy picture of himself and his world.
-But his desire to fit in - to be seen, to be heard - lead him toward acts that destroy property, frighten people and place his own future in jeopardy.
+But his desire to fit in - to be seen, to be heard - lead him toward acts that destroy property, frighten people and place his own future and the future of others in jeopardy.

 BY PETER HOWARD